Crawl an entire site from one URL.

-Send one or more seed URLs to the crawl endpoint.
-Spider begins by loading each page and identifying every link on it.
+Send one or more starting URLs.
+Spider loads each page and identifies every link on it.

-Each page is returned in your chosen format (markdown, plain text, HTML, or raw bytes) with optional metadata, links, and headers included.
+Each discovered page is returned in your chosen format — markdown, HTML, text, or bytes — with optional metadata, links, and headers.

 Without Spider